koshimazaki/AI-Utils/README.md

 - Iterative Processing: Processes and saves each image from the source directory with a unique identifier and JSON file containing the generation settings.
 - Efficiency and Traceability: Prints progress messages and organizes outputs for easy tracing back to source images and settings.

 In essence, this script is a comprehensive tool for automated image generation, useful for both general image creation and animation projects.
-It is optimized for ease of use, scalability, and creative flexibility.
+It is optimised for ease of use, scalability, and creative flexibility.

 # 4. Generate